ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-vpc-layout.svg){: class="center"}
 {: style="text-align: center;"}

 The diagram above shows the VPC layout in more detail.
 There is an enterprise on the left and the IBM cloud on the right.
-In the ibm cloud a single zone for the transit VPC and Spoke0.
+In the ibm cloud a single zone for the transit VPC and Spoke 0.
 Notice the details:
 - The on premises CIDR is 192.168.0.0/16.
-- The zones in this [multi zone region](https://{DomainName}/docs/overview?topic=overview-locations) are 10.0.0.0/16, 10.1.0.0/16, 10.2.0.0/16.
+- The zones in this [multi zone region](https://{DomainName}/docs/overview?topic=overview-locations) are 10.\*.0.0/16.
 The second digit: 0, 1, 2 is the zone number (shown for Dallas/us-south):
    - 10.0.0.0/16, zone 0, Dallas 1, us-south-1.
    - 10.1.0.0/16, zone 1, Dallas 2, us-south-2.
    - 10.2.0.0/16, zone 2, Dallas 3, us-south-3.